 Get the most out of your next trip with the gadgets and apps inside this FREE guide.Download Now!

-For many cable converts, the most common reason is to save money.
-Streaming services are available with one-time payments rather than expensive fixed-rate contracts.
+But for many cable converts, the most common reason is to save money.
+Streaming services are available without expensive fixed-rate contracts.
 And as cable TV subscriptions fall, monthly costs are increasing.

 How to Cut the Cord

 Fast and reliable internet is key to taking your cord-cutting experience to the next level.
 Ask yourself if your internet connection is fast enough to stream content.
-If it seems slow, reevaluating your internet power and Wi-Fi set up can help you get a better sense of how much broadband you need.
+If it seems slow, reevaluating your internet power and Wi-Fi set up can help you get a better sense of how much broadband you need for your household.

 Looking to bring cinematic value to everything you watch?
 Look no further.
 The recent Apple TV 4K delivers the best picture and sound quality today for those willing to spend a bit more.
-Now you can watch TV shows and movies in a clean and crisp 4K format, plus the Siri voice option and sleek design of the Apple TV remote offer an attractive interface.
+You can stream TV shows, movies and get access to Apple TV+ originals in a clean and crisp 4K format.
+Plus, the Siri voice option and sleek design of the Apple TV remote offer an attractive interface.
 Don’t have a 4K TV?
 Don’t worry.
 It’s also compatible with HDR and Dolby Vision TVs.
 Available in two storage sizes.

 Have you cut the cable cord?
 Are you still undecided?
 Tell us in the comments.